Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/fifo/valid_ready_fifo.md

 In this table, the delay refers to the timing critical path, which determines the maximal operating frequency.

-The module requires `WIDTH×DEPTH` flip-flops for the memory array and `2×(log₂DEPTH+1)` flip-flops for the read and write pointers with wrap bits.
-The wrapper adds minimal logic for the valid-ready protocol conversion.
+The RAM requires `WIDTH×DEPTH` flip-flops for the memory array.
+The controller requires `2×(log₂DEPTH+1)` flip-flops for the read and write pointers with wrap bits.
+The handshake wrapper adds minimal logic for the valid-ready protocol conversion.

 Under tight timing constraints, the critical path delay might achieve `O(log₂ log₂ DEPTH)` complexity instead of `O(log₂ DEPTH)`, while sacrificing some area.
 This depends on how the synthesizer implements and optimizes the memory array indexing with the pointers, the pointer incrementation during read and write operation, and the pointer comparison for the full and empty flags.